Tag: The Assassination Game

-TAG: The Assassination Game, also known as Everybody Gets It in the End, is a 1982 American film written and directed by Nick Castle and starring Robert Carradine and Linda Hamilton in her first feature film starring role.
+TAG: The Assassination Game, also known as Everybody Gets It in the End, is a 1982 American action comedy film written and directed by Nick Castle and starring Robert Carradine and Linda Hamilton in her first feature film starring role.
+This is also Forest Whitaker's film debut.
 It is based on the game Assassin.

 Plot

 At an American college, a group of students play a game with suction cup dart toy guns similar to The 10th Victim where a pair of students are assigned to "kill" the other one first by shooting him with a dart.
-One student, Loren Gersh (Bruce Abbott) lives purely to play the game with his expertise in "killing" all of his opponents and not being "killed" himself making him a renowned master.
+One student, Loren Gersh (Bruce Abbott) lives purely to play the game.
+His expertise in "killing" all of his opponents and not being "killed" himself, making him a renowned master.

 When one of his cringing victims accidentally drops his dart gun, it goes off and hits Gersh, "killing" him.
-Faced with the embarrassment of losing his reputation by a geek getting lucky, Gersh has a mental break and kills his opponent with a real gun, setting him on the goal to use actual weapons and real killing from then on.
+Faced with the embarrassment of losing his reputation by a geek getting lucky, Gersh has a mental breakdown.
+He kills his opponent with a real gun, setting him on the goal to use actual weapons and real killing from then on.
 His opponents in the game are unaware of Gersh's new rules.

 As his hold on sanity continues to deteriorate, Gersh's demeanor and wardrobe slowly transforms from an average student to a James Bond-type assassin.